Culture in dictatorial regimes: between propaganda and free art

 Art in the service of the regime.
 The regime in the service of art

-During the meeting, the extent to which cinema, from being the regime’s greatest consensus-building tool, becomes a vehicle for the construction of the memory of the struggle for freedom will be analyzed.
-The cases of some directors will help develop the theme.
+curated by Isrec – speakers Luciana Bramati (Isrec) and Giorgio Giovanetti (Ferruccio Parri National Institute).
+During the meeting, we will analyze how cinema, from being the main tool for building consensus for the regime, becomes a vehicle for constructing the memory of the struggle for freedom.
+The cases of some directors will help to develop the theme.

 Wednesday, Dec.
 11, 2024, 6 p.m.